palant/palant.info/content/articles/implementing-a-share-on-mastodon-button-for-a-blog/index.md

 }
 ```

-*Note*: From what I can tell, Lemmy and Pleroma don’t have an endpoint which could be used.
+*Note*: From what I can tell, Pleroma doesn’t have an endpoint which could be used.

 ## What to share?